Per User/Month (List)

 2. Contract Management & Renewal Best Practices

 Effective vendor management means actively managing your Salesforce contract before it ever comes up for renewal.
-If you're not careful, Salesforce contracts can auto-renew and lock you in on unfavorable terms.
+If you are not careful, Salesforce contracts can auto-renew and lock you in on unfavorable terms.

 Negotiate Favorable Terms Upfront

-Once a Salesforce order form is signed, it's legally binding for the term — reducing licenses or backing out is nearly impossible until renewal.
+Once a Salesforce order form is signed, it is legally binding for the term.
+Reducing licenses or backing out is nearly impossible until renewal.
 Get the right protections from the start:

-2. Flexibility to adjust at renewal — Negotiate the right to reduce license counts by a percentage (e.g., 10–15%) at renewal without penalty.
-Salesforce's standard contract doesn't allow mid-term reductions.
+Negotiate the right to reduce license counts by a percentage (e.g., 10-15%) at renewal without penalty.
+Salesforce's standard contract does not allow mid-term reductions.

 Managing Renewals Proactively